7 Curb Appeal Ideas To Sell Your Home Fast

 2. Replace Fogged Windows on the Front Exterior

-Consider replacing fogged windows on the front of your home to increase its curb appeal.
+Consider replacing the glass of these fogged windows on the front of your home to increase its curb appeal.

 3. Paint Your Front Door